2026 Serbian parliamentary election: Election date

 By law, the next parliamentary election should take place by 31 December 2027.
 The election could be scheduled earlier.
 Vučić announced in 2024 that the next parliamentary election and presidential election would be held on the same date in 2027, thus making it a general election.
 Vučević also echoed that elections would not be held prior 2027.
 However, Darko Glišić, the president of the executive board of SNS, said that there could still be a possibility of holding elections earlier despite the government's plan being to complete the entire four-year mandate.
 Political analyst Dragomir Anđelković argued that the next parliamentary election would be only held after the completion of the Expo 2027 fair and the expansion of the Belgrade Waterfront project.

 During the student-led anti-corruption protests, Vučić and Vučević suggested holding snap elections in response to the opposition's call for the formation of a transitional government.
 In the aftermath of Vučević's resignation announcement, it was suggested that either snap elections would be called or a new government would be formed.
 In March 2025, Vučić suggested holding elections on 1 or 8 June if a new government was not to be formed by 18 April.
 However, Vučić nominated Đuro Macut as Vučević's successor in early April, who succeeded Vučević as prime minister on 16 April.
+In December 2025, Vučić suggested that elections could be held in May or December 2026, while beginning in 2026, he suggested that they could be held during fall.
+In August 2026, Vučić said that the elections could be held on either 18 or 25 October; Vučić has to call the elections by 3 or 10 September, respectively, for the elections to be held on those dates.
+The Radio Television of Serbia subsequently announced that the elections will be held on 25 October.
+Vučić dissolved the National Assembly and scheduled the elections on 9 September for the elections to be held on 25 October.